Samu3lPo/UnrealEngine_Toolbox/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-### Unreal Online Toolbox plugin
+### - Unreal Online Toolbox plugin

-1. Session Subsystem:
+To take full advantage of this Plugin's features, you'll need to configure your project to use an online subsystem such as Steam or Epic Online Services (EOS).

+Here is a [course page](https://dev.epicgames.com/community/learning/courses/1px/unreal-engine-the-eos-online-subsystem-oss-plugin/Lnjn/unreal-engine-introduction) that explains how to setup EOS in your game.
+This is the one I recommend since it's the one I used to test this plugin and it is free.

+<ins>SESSION SUBSYSTEM</ins>

 The session subsystem allow you to connect many players to a session or even to chose which session a player want to join.
-This plugin work out of the box with the null subsystem from Unreal but you can use any online subsystem if you add the correct configuration to your project.
+This system work out of the box with the null subsystem from Unreal but you can use any online services if you add the correct configuration to your project.

 - [Documentation for Steam](https://docs.unrealengine.com/5.1/en-US/online-subsystem-steam-interface-in-unreal-engine/)
 - [Documentation for Epic Game](https://docs.unrealengine.com/5.1/en-US/online-subsystem-eos-plugin-in-unreal-engine/)

-2. Identity Subsystem:

-3. Achievements subsystem:
+<ins>IDENTITY SUBSYSTEM</ins>

+The identity subsystem allow you to connect to your account from any online subsystem.
+This system gives you all the basic functionnalities to login and logout to your account in game.

+<ins>ACHIEVEMENTS SUBSYSTEM</ins>

+The achivements subsystem allow you to creates achievements in your game through any online subsystem.
+This system gives you all the basic functionnalities to handle achievements from any online services that you created for your game.

-### Ability System plugin
+### - Ability System plugin

-TODO
+This plugin take advantage of the [Gameplay Tags](https://docs.unrealengine.com/5.1/en-US/using-gameplay-tags-in-unreal-engine/) in Unreal to further enhance the implementation of skills in your next game.
+This plugin gives you the potential to creates and handle abilities and modifiers in your game.
+Games such as MMORPGs, where the gameplay is skill-based, would benefit greatly from this system.
+This system is made to be multiplayer ready.

 <p align="right">(<a href="#top">back to top</a>)</p>